Looking for a new weeknight menu item? Everything Meatball Stromboli is one the whole family will love, just pair with a nice leafy salad!

 A meatball sub with mozzarella cheese on an everything hoagie roll.
 Mind blown, huh?
 The problem is there is often a poor bread-to-meatball ration and I end up destroying the thing with a fork and knife to the point where it is unrecognizable.

-What is stromboli?
 Either pizza dough or Italian bread dough stuffed with vegetables and usually cold cuts, but generally anything you can think of.

 What is the difference between stromboli and calzone?
 Not much, but the way they are sealed.
 Strombolis are rolled (or in my case, braided) while calzones are folded.